Breastfeeding Among Infants Born in Minnesota

 Data on breastfeeding initiation from Minnesota birth records (residents and non-residents born in Minnesota birthing facilities).

-Minnesota exceeded the Healthy People 2020 breastfeeding initiation goal (81.9%) in every year reported, but the rate dropped for a third year in a row in 2021.
-Wide disparities in rates remain across cultures and communities, with declining rates among all groups except Other Black.
+Minnesota exceeded the Healthy People 2020 breastfeeding initiation goal (81.9%) in every year reported.
+After declining during the pandemic, rates among most communities improved in 2022.
+Wide disparities in rates remain across cultures and communities.

-- Hmong breastfeeding initiation rates (59.7% in 2021) remain the lowest among the reported groups.
+- Hmong breastfeeding initiation rates (64.0% in 2022) remain the lowest among the reported groups but increased almost 5 percentage points from 2021.

 - This report includes information on all infants born in Minnesota.
 Find breastfeeding data among Minnesota WIC participants (regardless of place of birth) in the WIC Breastfeeding Reports.